sumitps/mule-dynamic-template-parser/README.md

 # Dynamic Template Parser Extension
-A mule connector that parses html templates by evaluating and replacing the contained dwl code in the html file
+A mule connector that parses any templates by evaluating and replacing the contained dwl code in the specified file.
+Here, file location can be dynamic.

 **Requires Java 1.8 to build**